MykLinkPl/IFS-ERP-v8/IFS_GUS_REGON_KRS_sync/readme.md

 The same key works for BIR 1 / 1.1 / 1.2 versions of the API.

-After receiving the key, place it in `config.json`.
+After receiving the key, create `config.json` based on `config.json.example`.